top of page

 The second step

-Once I have established your Aboriginal connections I will contact either an Indigenous community organisation based where your family is known, or if you have moved regions or been displaced, in the location where you now accepted by community.
+Once I have established your Aboriginal connections, I will contact either an Indigenous community organisation based where your family is known, or if you have moved regions or been displaced, in the location where you are now accepted by community.
 It is useful to contact an organisation where your family is from, if possible, as someone in the community might know of or remember your family.

 What to do Next?

-For some people moving forward can be a little scary, fear of the unknown can be daunting and stall your search, in saying that, it will happen as and when its meant to happen, some things cannot be forced and I have found that after years of doing family research, doors will not open until you are spiritually and emotionally ready for them to open.
+For some people moving forward can be a little scary, fear of the unknown can be daunting and stall your search, in saying this, it will happen as and when its meant to happen, some things cannot be forced and I have found that after years of doing family research, doors will not open until you are spiritually and emotionally ready for them to open.

 If you're not sure I would suggest you give me a call so we can yarn about your situation and possible next steps.
 Those steps do not have to be about engaging my services, it may be about me acting as a sounding board to help you re-focus and prioritise your next steps.